Volume I: The Books of the Sun and Moon

 I did not think it prudent to argue, so I took the bus home.

-Everything in my life culminated in that one day.
-What darkness had surfaced to seal the once proud name of a great magical order?
-The answer would only be found with Roy Gamial.
 That name struck me as strange.
-I wrote it down, shifted the letters around, and spelled out, R-O-Y-A-L M-A-G-I. The order had three covens each with its own head.
+I wrote it down, shifted the letters around.
+It spelled out, R-O-Y-A-L M-A-G-I. I knew the Order of the Sun and Moon had three covens, each with its own head.
 The Royal Archon led the white coven, the Royal Diviner led the gold coven, and the Royal Magi had been the title reserved for the black coven.
 There could be no doubt.
-Someone had resurrected the Order of the Sun and Moon.

 I have one more incident to add: the following day, I opened my shop to find a red, wax sealed envelope with the impression of a Sun and Moon in the mail slot.

-I felt my heart jump.
-I opened the letter.
+I opened the envelope to find a curtly worded letter.
 Scrawled in black ink on vellum it read:

 Hercules Mulligan,